 Learn more about how you can support your friend if they’re experiencing suicidal thoughts or struggling with their mental health.

-If you or someone you know have been sexually assaulted, the first steps you should take include ensuring the survivor’s safety, getting the survivor to a safe space, and seeking medical attention.
+If you or someone you know have been sexually assaulted, the first steps you should take include ensuring safety, getting to a safe space, and seeking medical attention if needed.
 UBC’s Sexual Violence Prevention and Response Office (SVPRO) is here to help and listen.